Finite volume schemes and Lax-Wendroff consistency: Abstract

 \section{Abstract}

-We present a (partial) historical summary of the mathematical analysis of finite differences and finite volumes methods, paying a special attention to the Lax--Richtmyer and Lax--Wendroff theorems.
+We present a (partial) historical summary of the mathematical analysis of finite difference and finite volume methods, paying special attention to the Lax--Richtmyer and Lax--Wendroff theorems.
 We then state a Lax--Wendroff consistency result for convection operators on staggered grids (often used in fluid flow simulations), which illustrates a recent generalization of the flux consistency notion designed to cope with general discrete functions.

 The finite volume method (FVM) has been used for over 60 years in computational fluid mechanics, and more than 30 years in solid mechanics.
-However, while the finite element method, also introduced in mechanics, had already been the object of a great many mathematical works at the turn of this millenium, the American Mathematical Society (AMS) 2000 Classification only mentions the term ``finite volume'' in sections 74S10 (Mechanics of deformable solids) and 76M12 (Fluid mechanics); it was not until 2010 that this term appeared in section 65 `` Numerical analysis '' (65M08 , 65N08).
+However, while the finite element method, also introduced in mechanics, had already been the object of several mathematical works at the turn of this millenium, the American Mathematical Society (AMS) 2000 Classification only mentions the term ``finite volume'' in sections 74S10 (Mechanics of deformable solids) and 76M12 (Fluid mechanics); it was not until 2010 that this term appeared in section 65 `` Numerical analysis '' (65M08 , 65N08).

 In some respects, the FVM is close to the finite difference method (FDM): for instance it has often been called ``conservative finite difference method'' by the hyperbolic numerical community, and ``finite difference method'' in the oil industry.
 It might be for this reason that the first attempts to show the convergence of the FVM were to try and copy the FDM framework.
 We show in the first section below that the famous Lax-Richtmyer theorem developed for linear FD schemes fails to give an adequate answer, even for a linear finite volume (FV) scheme.
 We then turn to the Lax--Wendroff theorem that gives two fundamental tools for the analysis of FV schemes, and recapitulate the main steps of the proof of convergence of the schemes that were derived in the 90's.
 In Section 4, we extend the Lax--Wendroff theorem to the case of staggered meshes and show how it can be used for the celebrated MAC grid.